Parts of Speech

 - “the string made for the benefit of a nereid”

-The following table outlines the incorporation/separation dependency patterns for each noun pair class combination.
+The following table outlines the incorporation/separation dependency patterns for each nominal morpheme pair class combination.
 It should be noted that, just like the verb-noun combinations, the head always precedes the foot:

 Foot→ Head↓ | N16 | N8 | N4 | N2 | |